sunny0402/data-modeling-postgres/README.md

 ## Introduction

+    The purpose of this project is help a startup, Sparkify!
+    They need to analyze the data collected on songs and user activity via their music streaming app.

-    The purpose of this project is to create a star schema optimized for queries on song play analysis
+    The result will be  an ETL pipeline and Postgres database optimized for queries on song play analysis.

-what is Sparkify, how the ETL is going to work.

 ## Database Schema